Hello, my friends. Hard to imagine that it’s been a whole calendar year since this series started, but it has. Welcome once again to another entry in…

 Not only does the solar flare pass right through the Watchtower and the Hall of Doom, the displacement beam also makes it travel right through the planet without any damage whatsoever.

 Some time later, the Justice League has its official meeting.
-Superman informs his fellow heroes that Vandal Savage has been found guilty by the world court for crimes against humanity and that he’s getting a life sentence in prison with no chance for parole.
+Superman informs his fellow heroes that Vandal Savage has been found guilty by the world court for his crimes against humanity and that he’s getting a life sentence in prison with no chance for parole.
 We also find out that Cyborg has been accepted as the JLA’s newest member.
 Afterwards, they get to the heart of the meeting: Having a league vote on whether or not Batman can stay on despite making contingency plans behind their backs.

 Before the rest of the Justice League could even get a chance to vote, Batman states that he would still have made contingency plans on each of them since they’re all extremely powerful enough by themselves.
 Unable to fully convince them of having a fail-safe plan to fall back on, the Caped Crusader officially resigns from the JLA.

-And so, our story ends with Batman prepping the transporter for a return to Earth.
+And so, our story ends with Batman prepping the transporter for a return trip to Earth.
 Superman confronts him and asks about the contingency plans, to which the Dark Knight again responds with that they were only meant to immobilize a rogue JLA member.
 They also mention that Vandal Savage was the one who had a self-made contingency for the Caped Crusader himself.
 When Superman asks Batman why he didn’t make a fail-safe plan on himself, he says that there is one and that “It’s called the Justice League”.
 With a newly-solidified trust, the Man of Steel gives the Dark Knight the kryptonite bullet before teleporting him back to Earth.

 There are loads of differences that the film version had with its source material.
-Over in Tower of Babel, the main culprit was Batman villain Ra’s al Ghul (swapping out one long-lasting villain for another), the contingency plan-stealing came from his daughter Talia (instead of right-hand man Mirror Master), and his army was the League of Assassins (instead of various villains forming under the Legion of Doom).
+Over in Tower of Babel, the main culprit was Batman villain Ra’s al Ghul (swapping out one long-lasting villain for another), the contingency plan-stealing came from his daughter Talia (instead of right-hand man Mirror Master) and his army was the League of Assassins (instead of various villains formed under the Legion of Doom).
 While Kyle Rayner and Wally West were swapped out for Hal Jordan and Barry Allen in their respective Green Lantern and Flash roles, Aquaman and Plastic Man were omitted in favor of Cyborg.
 Also, when it came time to vote on whether Batman should stay on board with the JLA, it was half-and-half (Wonder Woman, Aquaman, and Plastic Man for ‘Ney’, Green Lantern, Flash, and Martian Manhunter for ‘Yey’) and Batman left before Superman could cast the deciding vote.

 Also, the contingencies were slightly altered.
 Both versions of the story knew to get Batman out of the way early by digging up the bodies of his parents.
-While the film had Bane beat up Bruce Wayne and then bury him alongside his folks, the comic had Ra’s al Ghul steal the late Thomas and Martha Wayne and hover them over his Lazarus Pit.
+While the film had Bane beat up Bruce Wayne and then bury him alongside his folks, the comic had Ra’s al Ghul steal the late Thomas & Martha Wayne and hover them over his Lazarus Pit.
 This is the strongest to me since it’s HIS contingency plans that’s being used to harm the rest of the Justice League and our villains don’t want him blabbing right away.

-While the film had J’onn Jonzz burning due to constantly sweating magnesium carbonate, it was nanites that turned his skin into magnesium and he would remain on fire if left exposed to air.
+While the film had J’onn Jonzz burning due to constantly sweating Magnesium Carbonate, it was Nanites that turned his skin into Magnesium and he would remain on fire if left exposed to air.

 The film version had Superman nearly die from a kryptonite bullet to the chest, while the comics had the Man of Steel suffering from Batman’s home-made Red Kryptonite which makes his skin transparent and cause his own powers to overload.